cuthbertLab/music21/music21/documentation/source/usersGuide/usersGuide_14_timeSignatures.rst

 objects are found within :class:`~music21.stream.Measure` objects inside a :class:`~music21.stream.Part` object.
 Both ``Measure`` and ``Part`` are subclasses of ``Stream``.
-Let's get a Bach chorale with some nice eighth-note runs from the :ref:`moduleCorpus.base` module's :func:`~music21.corpus.parse` function.
+Let's get a Bach chorale with some nice eighth-note runs from the :ref:`moduleCorpus` module's :func:`~music21.corpus.parse` function.
 It returns a :class:`~music21.stream.Score`, which is also a ``Stream`` subclass.